Banner Health

 When to seek medical help

-If you are pregnant and experience any of the symptoms mentioned earlier, such as sharp pain, vaginal bleeding or dizziness, seek immediate medical attention.
-Early diagnosis is key to preventing severe complications, such as internal bleeding.
-A ruptured ectopic pregnancy is a medical emergency and requires surgery right away.
+If you are pregnant and experience sharp pain, vaginal bleeding, dizziness or fainting, seek immediate medical attention.
+A ruptured ectopic pregnancy is life-threatening and requires emergency surgery.

 Getting care